 Australia’s energy market is all about competition.
 The contest of being “the best energy supplier” is continuously ramping for the past years.
-The many User takes benefit of this and shop around whenever they can.
-However, there are still some who remain loyal with their provider and suffer expensive bills.
+The many User takes benefit of this and shops around whenever they can.
+However, there are still some who remain loyal to their provider and suffer expensive bills.

-Three big energy regulatory bodies have found that a user can save up to $1,500 a year by simply switching from worst available plan to the most competitive one.
+Three big energy regulatory bodies have found that a user can save up to $1,500 a year by simply switching from the worst available plan to the most competitive one.
 These regulatory carcasses include

 - Australian Competition and Consumer Commission (ACCC) – they protect, strengthen and enhance the energy competition in Australia’s market.